 Connecting the core and process concepts is the overarching desired outcome of quality health care that should be safe, effective, patient/client-centered, timely, efficient, equitable, and evidence-based.

-Fall 2017 BSN entry application will reopen in late August 2016.
+Fall 2017 BSN entry application will open August 25, 2016.
+It will remain open until

 or call 706-721-4862